CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ### Feature Based Molecular Networking in GNPS

 There is a special molecular networking workflow to handle MzMine2 features outputs.
 Try it out [here](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22METABOLOMICS-SNETS-MZMINE%22,%22library_on_server%22:%22d.speclibs;%22%7D).
-You need to be logged in first !
+You need to be logged in first!

 You will need three items (test files are accessible [here](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files)):

 1. Feature Table from above
 2. MGF for MS/MS from above
 3. Metadata table - described [here](networking#metadata)